 4. Tissue from the donor region is extracted and sutures are placed in the donor area.

-The bald immune hair follicles-containing tissue in the donor region is then surgically cut, and the donor area is sutured.
+The bald immune hair follicle-containing tissue in the donor region is then surgically cut, and the donor area is sutured.

 5. Hair is combed around the donor region that has been sutured.